splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/2-data/5-reference/52-gen-ai.md

 string generate_text(language_model model, string text, int max_tokens);
 ```

-Here is an example where we ask the user what they want to do, but check if they want to quit.
-We can use this kind of interaction as we explore new tools in the next chapter.
+Here is an example where we ask the user what they want to do, using the `QWEN3_1_7B_INSTRUCT` model.

 ```c++
 #include "splashkit.h"